Sustainable Scuba Trip to Honduras: Best Dive Sites + Eco-Resorts

 What really sets Honduras apart as a Central American dive destination is its affordability.
 Here, you can get certified or enjoy a dive vacation for a fraction of the cost of neighbouring countries.

-Its diverse array of dive resorts are well within the budgets of most and many are placing an ever-increasing focus on sustainability.
+Its dive resorts are well within the budgets of most and many are placing an ever-increasing focus on sustainability.
 This makes Honduras a great choice for eco-conscious divers, particularly considering the fragile nature of its island environments.

 In this article, discover everything you need to know about scuba diving in Honduras.
 We’ll highlight the best dive sites in Honduras and eco-friendly dive resorts to help you plan a sustainable scuba vacation in Central America.